zzeneg/stront/build-guide/mx/readme.md

 ### Display

+> Skip this if using VIK for the display.
+Assemble the [adapter](https://github.com/zzeneg/vik-display-adapter) instead.

 Start with adding male connector to the PCB.

 ![](./17.jpg)

 Take a female connector with wires and cut them to 5cm.
 Make sure the connector is correctly oriented (when inserted into PCB the display should be facing up) and solder them.
 Cut wires/solder blobs on top afterwards so that display's PCB is flat.
-You can hotglue wires to display to secure them in place.
+You can hot glue wires to display to secure them in place.

 ### Testing/flashing